qelectrotech/qelectrotech-doc/source/developer/contributing.rst

      -
    * - Please follow the :ref:`QET Coding style<QET Coding style>` before making any changes to the code base
      - Row 2, column 2
-   *
-    - After forking the repository, please **create another branch** to make changes onto.
+   * - After forking the repository, please **create another branch** to make changes onto.
 This will allow you to go back if something in the code breaks.
      - lorem ipsum
+   * - Structure your files so later contributors can easily make changes and additions to your files
+     -